apache/gravitino/README.md

 ## Introduction

 Gravitino is a high-performance, geo-distributed, and federated metadata lake.
-It manages the metadata directly from different sources, different types, and different regions.
+It manages the metadata directly in different sources, different types, and different regions.
 Also provides users a unified access to the metadata for both data and AI assets.

 ![Gravitino Architecture](docs/assets/gravitino-architecture.png)